 Challenge: On small projects, the temporary loss of a team member can have a real impact, whether it’s due to unforeseen absence or other events outside your control.
 This is because smaller projects require each team member to be more multi-skilled and take on a wider range of tasks and responsibilities (wearing multiple ‘hats’ at once).
 Stretching expertise likes this can leave you vulnerable if just one member disappears as that skillset is irreplaceable in such a small project team.

 How to overcome it: To overcome this inherent issue in small project teams, it’s important to establish open communication channels and create proper risk prevention processes in order to quickly adapt to the absence of any given team member.
+This is one of the most basic business tips for small businesses and small teams.
 Who will take on their workload and do they have the requisite skills?
 These are questions that need answers from the outset.

 2. Not as many Specialised Roles